-Lung Cancer: Two Major Subtypes
+Lung Cancer: Major Subtypes

 Lung cancer is the leading cause of cancer-related death in the United States and is divided into two major subtypes: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
-More than 80% of lung cancer patients have NSCLC, which are typically adenocarcinoma, squamous cell carcinoma or large cell carcinoma.
+More than 80% of lung cancer patients have NSCLC, which are typically adenocarcinoma, squamous cell carcinoma, or large cell carcinoma.

 Personalizing Cancer Therapies

 The Oliver Lab is interested in understanding mechanisms of therapeutic response and resistance in order to personalize cancer therapies based on the characteristics of a given tumor.
-Our approach is to integrate human genomic/sequencing data with mechanistic data gleaned from cell culture systems and sophisticated mouse models of lung cancer.
+Our approach is to integrate human genomics/sequencing data with mechanistic data gleaned from cell culture systems and sophisticated mouse models of lung cancer.

 News & Blog